Your Wizz Air compensation claim is denied?

 If you have tried contacting the airline yourself and received a refusal or no answer at all, try contacting the NEB (National Enforcement Bodies).
 Every country in the EU has such an institution working with air passenger claims.
 Contact the one in the country your flight was departing from.

-It’s for free, but it is not as easy as working with a compensation company.
+It’s free, but it is not as easy as working with a compensation company.
 And it can be time-consuming, too.
 Usually, it takes at least 2 months for the agency to process your request for compensation.

 The biggest drawback of this option — uncertainty.